axioned/handbook/src/content/docs/Playbook/core-values.md

 ### Help First 🤝

-We are not in a [zero-sum game](https://www.masterclass.com/articles/zero-sum-game-meaning); bring people along on the journey.
-Only thing better than helping someone is helping someone help someone else.
+We are not in a "I win, you lose" environment; bring people along for the journey.
+The best way to help someone is to teach them how to help themselves and others.

 :::note[Suggested reading]
 [Let’s stop calling them “soft skills” — and call them “real skills” instead](https://ideas.ted.com/soft-skills-and-real-skills/) - by Seth Godin (on TED Ideas)